syncfusion-content/javascript-docs/js/FileExplorer/Behavior-Settings.md

 {% endhighlight %}

-## Customize the Ajax request settings
+## Customize the AJAX request settings

 As you already know FileExplorer is a client – server based control and each action performed in the client sends an Ajax request to the server to perform the server side operations.
-While the Ajax request, the Ajax configurations can be customized through [ajaxSettings](http://help.syncfusion.com/js/api/ejfileexplorer#members:ajaxsettings) property.
+While the AJAX request, the AJAX configurations can be customized through [ajaxSettings](http://help.syncfusion.com/js/api/ejfileexplorer#members:ajaxsettings) property.

 You can see the following requests passed during the **client – server actions**: